 Eligible prisoners are provided with information about the process and are supported by Corrections Victoria staff at the prison, including their case manager, Assessment Transition Coordinator, and the Case Management Review Committee.

 The prisoner’s case manager will give the prisoner the form to complete.
 The prison’s Case Management Review Committee will then schedule a time to meet with the prisoner to discuss their application.
-After the meeting, the Case Management Review Committee will prepare a report to accompany the prisoner’s Parole Application when it is submitted to the Adult Parole Board.
+After the meeting, the Case Management Review Committee will prepare a report to accompany the prisoner’s parole application when it is submitted to the Board.

-On receipt of a valid Parole Application, the Board will consider if the application should proceed to the parole planning stage.
+On receipt of a valid parole application, the Board will consider if the application should proceed to the preparation of a Parole Suitability Assessment.
 This does not mean that the prisoner will be granted parole.
-Rather, it means that the Board requests substantive reports to assist it to decide whether to grant, deny or defer parole.
+Rather, it means that the Board requests substantive reports to assist it to decide whether to grant or deny parole.

-If the Board determines to progress a Parole Application to the parole planning stage, it will request a Parole Suitability Assessment which is prepared by Corrections Victoria’s Community Correctional Services (CCS).
-This is a comprehensive report that normally contains all relevant information the Board needs to make a decision.
-Upon receipt of the Parole Suitability Assessment, the Board will schedule a meeting to determine if the prisoner will be granted parole.
+If the Board determines to progress the parole application, it will request a Parole Suitability Assessment which is prepared by Community Correctional Services (CCS).
+This is a comprehensive report that contains relevant information for the Board to make its decision.
+Upon receipt of the Parole Suitability Assessment, the Board will schedule a hearing to determine if the prisoner will be granted parole.